 When I was small, I used to see the process of metal being heated up in the furnace in my father’s factory.
-He used to own a machine tool company and forging factory.
-It was fascinating to see the metal being heated up, taken out of the furnace, pounded by two men then put it back and pounded again and again.
-To this day, I still can remember the exact color of the metal when it should be taken out of the fire.
-Strange thing to learn for a small girl.
-Not only that it is dangerous for a child to look into the furnace when the metal is being heated.
-But those days people’s idea of safeties was different.
-I think factory guys were enjoying seeing my brother and I were so impressed, so amazed and looked them up as heroes.
-We kept watching until father moved the factory to a bigger place.
+He owned a machine tool company and a forging factory.
+It was fascinating to see the metal was heated up, taken out of the furnace, pounded by two men, then put back in the furnace, and pounded again and again.
+To this day, I can still remember the exact color of the metal when it should be taken out of the fire.
+That was a strange thing to learn for a small girl.
+Not only that it was dangerous for children to be close to the furnace when the metal was being heated.
+But those days, people’s idea for safety was different.
+I think the factory workers were enjoying seeing my brother and me being so impressed, so amazed, and regard them as heroes.
+We kept going to the factory until my father moved it to a bigger place.
 Today, I would never allow my grandchildren to be near a furnace.

-Book: The Art of the Japanese Sword ————-The Craft of Sword making and its Appreciation by Yoshihara Yoshindo, Leon and Hiroko Capp Published by Saviolo Edizioni
+Book: The Art of the Japanese Sword —–The Craft of Sword Making and its Appreciation by Yoshihara Yoshindo, Leon and Hiroko Capp Published by Saviolo Edizioni

 Tama-Hagane from Mr. Yoshihara

-Kawa-Gane(側金) and Shin-Gane(芯金 )
+Kawa-gane(側鉄) and Shin-gane(芯鉄 )

-While Tamahagane is still hot, make a notch in the center and fold back into half —– Continue the same process of heat up, hammer to stretch out, fold back (half in sideways and half in lengthwise alternatively approximately 6 or 7 times depends on the original carbon contents in Tama-Hagane).
-This process reduces the carbon contents to the desired level.
+While Tamahagane is still hot, make a notch in the center and fold in half —– Continue the same process of heating up, hammering to stretch, and folding half (widthwise and lengthwise alternatively approximately 6 or 7 times depending on the original carbon level in Tamagahane).
+This process reduces the carbon content to the desired level.

 Purpose of heating hammering and folding

-- Removing the slag and impurity from Tama-Hagane.
+- Removing slags and impurities from Tamahagane.

-- Each heating and folding processes create many layers of thin steel that create the Ji-hada pattern (surface patterns like wood grain, burl look, straight grain or mixture of those)
+- Each heating and folding processes create many layers of thin steel that create the Ji-hada pattern (surface patterns like wood grain, burl look, straight grain, or mixture of those)